Map: SAIT / Riley Park

 Come join us for a special Wednesday Night training on World Orienteering Day!
 This event is also part of Orienteering Canada's National Orienteering Week.

 Expect great courses (as usual), fantastic orienteering on a *newly updated* urban sprint map, and a few special surprises. ;) We'll have plenty of volunteers on hand to give instructions to those trying orienteering for the first time.
+There is orienteering happening in over 75 countries around the world on May 24, 2017!

 Please register in advance on this page if you can, so that we have an idea of how many maps to print.
 Pre-registration isn't mandatory for this event.
 Show up on the day if you don't have a chance to register before.
 We'll be gathering just north of the wading pool in Riley Park.
 Look for the Foothills Orienteering banners.